shijiaw/Expected-Genetic-Similarity-Matrices/README.md

 -----

 ### Quick start
-Set the directory of your input tree in
+Set the directory of your input tree in src/GSM/gsm.java

 -String inputTree = " ";

-Set the directory of your output file for EGSM in -String OutputFileName = " ";
+Set the directory of your output file for EGSM in src/GSM/gsm.java

+-String OutputFileName = " ";

 Note that the input tree is in .newick format and the names of individuals are of form ``leaf_1, leaf_2,...''.

+Run src/GSM/gsm.java to compute the EGSM.